Injured in an Auto Accident?

 Property Damage

-If your vehicle was damaged during the bus crash, you can seek compensation for repair or replacement.
+If your vehicle was damaged during the crash, you can seek compensation for repair or replacement.
 Even personal items like cell phones, clothing, or luggage that were damaged in the accident may be covered.
-A Knoxville bus accident lawyer will include these losses in your claim and help document the value of all damaged property.
+A bus accident lawyer will include these losses in your claim and help document the value of all damaged property.

 Pain and Suffering

 Bus accidents can cause severe physical injuries and significant psychological harm.
 Pain and suffering damages compensate for things like chronic pain, emotional distress, anxiety, depression, and loss of enjoyment of life.
 These damages are more subjective than medical bills or lost wages, but they are no less real.
-Your attorney will help present your story in a way that demonstrates the toll the accident has taken on you.
+Your bus accident lawyer will help present your story in a way that demonstrates the toll the accident has taken on you.

 Punitive Damages